YevheniiM/kvitochka/README.md

 # kvitochka
 The smart pot for your plant

-## Text is boring.
+## The text is boring.
 Pictures are always better.

 ![Team members](https://i.ibb.co/v3n1vKJ/image.jpg)